 DSV Panalpina’s approach to risk management in relation to tax affairs is the same as the overall approach for the DSV Panalpina Group: we carefully monitor and analyse any risks to achieve the greatest possible level of transparency to ensure the right decisions are made in time to protect the business from any significant financial impact.

 The Board of Directors have overall responsibility for this policy and the framework for compliance with tax legislation.

 Day-to-day responsibility lies with the Group CFO who is supported by the Group Tax Department.

-Group Tax manages the DSV tax framework and issues guidelines to ensure that tax legislation is observed and complied with throughout the DSV Group.
+Group Tax manages the DSV Panalpina tax framework and issues guidelines to ensure that tax legislation is observed and complied with throughout the DSV Panalpina Group.

-At the subsidiary level, local management is responsible for ensuring compliance with tax legislation as well as implementing DSV’s global tax governance principles as outlined above.
-Group Tax and local management monitor updates and changes to tax legislation and practices to assess impact on the DSV Group.
+At the subsidiary level, local management is responsible for ensuring compliance with tax legislation as well as implementing DSV Panalpina’s global tax governance principles as outlined above.
+Group Tax and local management monitor updates and changes to tax legislation and practices to assess impact on the DSV Panalpina Group.